shakhkan707/Skin_cancer_detection/README.md

 In the pursuit of improved diagnostic tools, machine learning has emerged as a transformative force.
 Studies by Kim et al. and Nancy et al. highlight the significance of deep learning and transfer learning in enhancing image classification tasks in medical diagnostics.
 This project builds upon these findings to create a more reliable and accessible solution.

 ### Current Work
-Our approach harnesses the power of pre-trained models, adapting them through transfer learning to recognize patterns indicative of malignant or benign skin lesions.
+My approach harnesses the power of pre-trained models, adapting them through transfer learning to recognize patterns indicative of malignant or benign skin lesions.
 This method not only accelerates the training process but also promises to deliver superior diagnostic capabilities.

 ## II.
 Data and Methods